James Prendergast Library

 The James Prendergast Library is an association library located in Jamestown, New York.
 On the day it opened its doors to the public, December 1, 1891, The Evening Journal noted, "The opening of the Prendergast Library marks an important epoch in our local history.
 Few communities can boast so magnificent a public gift."

-The mission of the James Prendergast Library is to provide access to information resources, staff, facilities and services that respond to the pursuit of knowledge, education, lifelong learning opportunities and cultural enrichment by the people of the City of Jamestown and Chautauqua and Cattaraugus counties.
+The mission of the James Prendergast Library is to responsibly empower lifelong learning for the residents of the City of Jamestown.

-In 2019, the library contained 134,733 individual physical works and received 143,586 visitors.
+As of 2022, the library contained 134,147 individual physical works and received 101,150 visitors.

-The current Executive Director is Anne Greene, who was appointed by the Board of Trustees in February 2020.
+The current executive director is Tress Williams, who was appointed by the board of trustees in February 2025.

 History

-On December 21, 1879, James Prendergast, 31, a prominent lawyer and grandson of the founder of Jamestown, unexpectedly died in Buffalo, NY, while being treated for an illness.
+On December 21, 1879, James Prendergast, 31, a prominent lawyer and grandson of James Prendergast, the founder of Jamestown, unexpectedly died in Buffalo, NY, while being treated for an illness.
 He had begun to write a will, but it was not complete when he died.
 While arranging James' business affairs, his business partner, Eleazer Green, discovered a memorandum that James wished the income from his business interests, the Prendergast block, be used to establish a free library in Jamestown.

 On January 1, 1880, eleven days after his death, It was announced that James' parents, Alexander and Mary Prendergast, had already taken steps to ensure that their son's wishes would "be carried out to the every letter."